kevgo/vscode-markdown-ide/README.md

 When you delete a file, all links to this file in other Markdown files would be broken.
 Markdown IDE fixes this by removing these links.

+#### rename Markdown file title ⇒ update incoming links

+Run the "Markdown IDE: Rename document title" command to change the primary heading of a document.
+Markdown IDE updates the title of matching links to that document.

 #### configuration

 You can configure this extension via settings in the VSCode Preferences pane.